oriordac/History-Seminar-Website/seminar_paper_markdown.md.md

 >“In the plain between were bleaching bones, scattered or in little heaps, as the men had fallen, fleeing or standing fast.
 Hard by lay splintered spears and limbs of horses, while human skulls were nailed prominently on the tree-trunks.”[^27]

-Not only is this a gruesome scene, but certain phrases, such as the white bones, allude to Book IV and XII of Virgil’s epic when Aeneas recounts the sack of Troy.[^28]
+Not only is this a gruesome scene, but certain phrases, such as the white bones, allude to Book IV and XII of Virgil’s epic when Aeneas recounts the Sack of Troy.[^28]
 The vivid imagery and references to the *Illiupersis* testify to the depravity and cruelty of Arminius and his men.
 The chieftain slaughtered thousands of Romans, so it would be naïve to assume the Tacitus would hold anything but contempt towards Arminius.
 On the surface, it may seem that Tacitus’s Arminius is different from other historians’ accounts.